ravynhardcastle/ravyn-pixeneos/README.md

-Custom PixineOS build for personal use.
-Please refer to [PixineOS](https://github.com/pixincreate/PixeneOS).
+Custom PixeneOS build for personal use.
+Please refer to [PixeneOS](https://github.com/pixincreate/PixeneOS).